 AppGrid: Grid View

-Powerful query, filtering, personalization, and presentation features
+Powerful query, filtering, personalization, presentation and collaboration features

 that delight users, maximize productivity and increase user adoption